hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

  4. Click **View Extra Specs** to view the extra specifications of the flavor.

-## Populating Cloud with Workload
+## Populating Cloud with Workload {#download}

-Cloud Administrator can populate the Cloud with workload by either importing it using local folder (if the .csu file corresponding to workload is available) or by using remote HP Cloud OS Enterprise portal.
+Cloud Administrator can populate the Cloud with workload by either importing it using local folder (if the .csu file corresponding to workload is available) or by using remote CODN portal.

 **Note**: Cloud Administrator should have the necessary permissions to access the HP Cloud OS Enterprise portal.

-Populating cloud with workload involves following phases:
+Populating cloud with workload involves following steps:

 1. Import  using local folder <br>
     and/or</br>